midwest-tape/web-team-code-challenge/README.md

 ## Challenge 5

-Refactoring complex useEffect and state hooks to be a custom hook.
+Refactoring person fetching logic by creating a custom hook.